 Challagalla is now exploring the outlook for emerging technological developments such as the metaverse and Web3 and the implications for C-level executives.
 He is therefore able to advise them and separate the hype from the reality as they consider how to engage with the next wave of the tech revolution.

 He is also working on a book on digital pathways for value creation, which examines five ways companies can use digital advances to drive customer value and loyalty.

-His research has been published in top marketing and management journals such as Journal of Marketing, Journal of Marketing Research, Management Science, Strategic Management Journal, and the Journal of Applied Psychology.
-He is a recipient of the Outstanding Dissertation Award at UT-Austin, the Decision Sciences Institute's best paper award, American Marketing Association's best Services Paper award, and the Maynard Award, which is given to the best paper in the Journal of Marketing (2015).
-He has won the E. Roe Stamps Excellence in Teaching Award and the Core MBA Professor Teaching Award at Georgia Tech.
-He serves on the editorial review board of the Journal of Marketing and Journal of Personal Selling and Sales Management.
+His research has been published in top marketing and management journals including the Journal of Marketing, the Journal of Marketing Research, Management Science, Strategic Management Journal, the Journal of Applied Psychology, and Harvard Business Review.
+He has also served on the editorial review boards of the Journal of Marketing and the Journal of Personal Selling & Sales Management.

 At IMD, he is Director of the Advanced Management Program (AMP), Digital Marketing Strategies (DMS), and Strategy Governance for Boards.
 He also ran an annual event for chief marketing officers which was attended by CMOs from across Europe (e.g., Tetra Pak, Dow, IBM Europe).